reTXT/CocoaYAML/README.markdown

 ## No really I must never see an NSNull in my code because I am a poor programmer and I love to send messages to objects without any idea what their actual type is

     [Fine][#9]

+## This NSNull thing is a pet peeve of yours isn't it.

+Yes.

+## Yuck whitespace is important in YAML?
+What is this python?

+Yes, it can make editing a chore.
+Make sure you have your text editor set to use whitespace for tabs, and use a 2 character tab width.
+Using the following tagline at the top of your text file might help (does with BBEdit)

+    # tab-width: 2; indent-tabs-mode: nil

 ## Other Objective-C YAML projects